 - 1/2 Cup Flour

 - 1/2 Tsp Nutmeg

 - Preheat oven to 325.

-- In a large bowl, combine eggs and sugar until smooth.
+In a large bowl, combine eggs and sugar until smooth.
 Add milk, vanilla and butter and stir until mixed through.
+Stir in flour until combined.
 Pour the batter into a cast iron skillet or a greased pie pan.

 - In a medium bowl, stir together seasonings, brown sugar, strawberries and rhubarb.
 Toss to coat the mixtures evenly.
 Top the batter with the fruit and put in the oven.